Liam-Ralph/biomegen/README.md

 ## Planned Updates

 3.1.0
- - Add Windows support
- - Test with MacOS and/or FreeBSD if possible

-3.2.0
  - Test more efficiency improvements
      - Fixing coastline smoothing
      - Only creating one set of worker processes
-     - Adding KDTrees to section assignment

 4.0.0
  - Rewrite land biome generation algorithm